The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale: Spatial statistics on the lightcone

 \section{Spatial statistics on the lightcone}

-Now that we know how to write our galaxy density field on the lightcone and also decompose it into angular and radial modes let us turn to the question of how to compute spatial correlation functions.
+Now that we know how to write our galaxy density field on the lightcone and decompose it into angular and radial modes let us turn to the question of how to compute the spatial correlations on the past lightcone.